gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Unsupported Gradle version response fails build, with message provided by portal forwarded to user.

-### Test Coverage

-- Plugins are applied alphabetically based on name

 ## Story: Plugin resolution is cached between builds

 i.e. responses from plugins.gradle.org are cached to disk (`--offline` support)